 Whether or not a lender can obtain a deficiency is based upon state law.
 Some states prohibit deficiency judgments, while in other states deficiency judgments are obtainable as part of the foreclosure process or in a separate action thereafter.

 In Maryland, the lender may obtain a deficiency judgment.
 If the proceeds of the foreclosure sale are insufficient to pay off the entirety of the mortgage debt, the lender may file a motion for the deficiency judgment within three years after court confirmation of the foreclosure sale.
 Maryland Rule 14-216[b].
+(A separate law states that a creditor can pursue a deficiency based on a promissory note within 12 years.
+This time period will be reduced to three years as of July 1, 2014.)

 Deficiency Judgment Following Short Sale